About Our Department & Services -

 All dogs, cats and ferrets four months of age or older inside the city limits of Matthews must be vaccinated for rabies as well as possess a current Town of Matthews Animal License.

-A one year Animal License is $10 for sterile (spayed or neutered) animals and $30 for fertile animals.
+A one-year Animal License is $10 for sterile (spayed or neutered) animals and $30 for fertile animals.
 Failure to properly license your animals could result in a $50+ citation per animal.
-(See Ordinance 91A-41
+(See our complete Ordinance 91A-41

 In order to properly process your license application or to obtain an Animal License, you must present proof of a current rabies vaccination for each pet to be licensed.
 If you do not have a copy of your pet's Rabies Certificate that you received when the vaccination was given, you may be able to get an copy from the veterinarian that performed the vaccination.
 To receive the Animal License rate for sterile animals you must also present proof from a veterinarian that your animal has been spayed or neutered.